fenfisdi/cdslib/contributing.md

 1. Imports from **standard library**.
 2. Imports from **third party libraries**.
-3. Local imports from our library.
+3. Local imports from our library (these ones separated from the former ones using one blank line).

 - At the end of the imports block, insert two blank lines: